 This is a "Taste test" of three design programs with quite different ways of working.
 You may find that one works better for you that the others.
 That is good and that's what we're trying to do.
-We will illustrate the ways of working with Blender and Sketchup by building the same object in each.
+We will illustrate the ways of working with Blender and Sketchup by modifying an existing model in Blender and then I shall demonstrate building a simple and very ugly bracket in Sketchup (Feel free to follow along with this as I go).
 Sculptris....well we'll just play with that.

 Blender - Open Source modeling and animation package.
 Very powerful.
 In modeling for 3DPrinting we will only be scratching the tiniest part of the surface of what it can do.
-It has a learning curve that is like a cliff-face but we will be learning enough today to get you up that cliff-face and onto the plateau beyond.
+It has a learning curve that is like a cliff-face but we will hopefully be learning enough today to get you up that cliff-face and onto the plateau beyond.
 Blender has a heap of tools now for 3D Modelling.
 The meshes it produces are of high quality.